-Gross margin as a percentage of sales was 29.6% for the first quarter of 2006 as compared to 29.7% for the first quarter of 2005 and 30.2% for the fourth quarter of 2005.
-Higher selling prices and a stronger performance from the Company's CMS business helped maintain margins notwithstanding continued increases in raw material prices, particularly crude oil derivatives.
+Gross margin as a percentage of sales was 31.6% for the third quarter of 2006, as compared to 32.0% for the third quarter of 2005.
+Higher selling prices and a stronger performance from the Company's CMS channel helped restore margins to prior year third quarter levels despite continued significant escalations in raw material costs.
+The third quarter 2006 gross margin percentage of 31.6% shows sequential improvement over the first two quarters of the year in which the Company reported gross margins of 29.6% and 30.4%, respectively.